BardicDefense/purple-hack/README.md

 ## Death

-When a player character’s hit points reach 0, the character is unconscious and must make a Daunting (11+) Con saving throw.
+When a player character’s hit points reach 0, the character is unconscious and must make a Save Target Con saving throw.
 On a failure, the character dies.
 On a success, the character will die in 1d4 rounds, rolled in secret by the referee, unless magically healed or aided by another player character.
-Each PC may attempt to aid once, requiring a successful Very Hard (17+) check; if the aiding PC uses proper bandages, the check's difficulty is lowered to Hard (14+).
+Each PC may attempt to aid once, requiring a successful Medicine skill check (default Skill Target of 6); if the aiding PC uses proper bandages, the check's target is lowered by 1.
 Other modifiers may apply.

 Even after returning to 1 or more hp, the character will remain in a coma for 1d6 turns and must rest for a minimum of one week before resuming any sort of strenuous activity, mental or physical.
 Magical healing that returns characters to consciousness does not incur these penalties.